F-ca7/sealtalk-android/SA documents/SA/SA.md

 Acquirers wants to sold their cloud services, so they want to make it simple, and capable to demonstrate the ability of cloud server.

+The development viewpoint for Acquirers is *Cost to build, Testability* and *Avaliability*

 **User**